mhmdmhd6/Mac-OS-Desktop/README.md

 - [x] Bluring the taskbars (Bottom and Top).
 - [x] New icons are added to the bottom taskbar.
 - [x] Menu is added to top taskbar.
+- [x] Dots under the icons of open apps.

 ## Sample images for the changes are as follow:👇